 Other illness: If you have a high fever or other illness, talk to your doctor about rescheduling your appointment to receive this vaccine until after you have recovered.
 You should wait to receive this vaccine if you have an acute, severe illness with fever.

 Vaccine protection: As with any vaccine, this vaccine may not protect 100% of people who receive it.

 Pregnancy: This vaccine should not be used during pregnancy unless the benefits outweigh the risks.
 If you discover you may have been pregnant when you received this medication, contact your doctor immediately.

 Breast-feeding: It is not known if this vaccine passes into breast milk.
 If you are breast-feeding and are taking this medication, it may affect your baby.
 Talk to your doctor about whether you should continue breast-feeding.

-Children: The safety and effectiveness of this vaccine have not been determined for children and adolescents under the age of 12.
+Children: The safety and effectiveness of this vaccine have not been determined for children under the age of 6 months.

 What other drugs could interact with this medication?

 Tell your doctor or prescriber about all prescription, over-the-counter (non-prescription), and herbal medications that you are taking.
 Also tell them about any supplements you take.
 Since caffeine, alcohol, the nicotine from cigarettes, or street drugs can affect the action of many medications, you should let your prescriber know if you use them.
 Depending on your specific circumstances, your doctor may want you to: